Creative and geometric times in physics, mathematics, logic, and philosophy: Two times in physics

 Let us now go back to analyze the concepts of time that are at work in the example of the weather in Geneva in a month.
 The first procedure, under the ideal assumption of determinism (i), merely makes use of time as a parameter that simply indicates the coordinate of a certain evolution (e.g., sunny weather in one month from the start of the computation).
-Together with the three spatial coordinates (i.e., in Geneva in our example), this kind of time forms a manifold that contains all the events: a four-dimensional block universe picture where past, present and future are all on the same metaphysical footing (this is also known as \textit{Eternalism} in the philosophy of time; see Sect. \ref{phil}).
-This can thus be called \textit{geometric time}, the time that most physicists have come to think of as fundamental, both from classical physics and even more from relativity theory where time becomes “just" another dimension like space.
-In this sense, time is a relational label that allows one to position an event (with respect to another point of reference), but there is no real $\vir$becoming".
+Together with the three spatial coordinates (i.e., in Geneva in our example), this kind of time forms a manifold that contains all the events: a four-dimensional block universe picture where past, present, and future are all on the same metaphysical footing (this is also known as \textit{Eternalism} in the philosophy of time; see Sect. \ref{phil}).
+This can thus be called \textit{geometric time}, the time that most physicists have come to think of as fundamental, both from classical physics and even more from relativity theory where time becomes “just" another dimension like space.\footnote{Though with a different signature in the metric.} In this sense, time is a relational label that allows one to position an event (as earlier or later than to another point of reference), but there is no new information created in the world.